 Is it possible to create a story without the main character?
 I tried to answer this question in my BA degree project created at Vilnius Academy of Arts.
 It is a picture book based on my creative process, which I analysed and shared on my blog.

 I enjoyed the creative process and tried not to think about the end result.
 Using the brush and ink technique, I could spontaneously express my feelings in the form of weird creatures.
 The images are closely related to the text.
 They are inseparable, just like thoughts and feelings, which make up one whole.
 The text was frequently edited trying to find balance between words and images.
 Author's words express his thoughts, which are analysing and criticizing his own feelings.
-He's suferring from perfectionism, but does not give up until he realises that he is the main character.
-Action is emphasized by using large format for the book and handwritten verbs which relate to the characters.
+He's suffering from perfectionism, but does not give up until he realizes that he is the main character.
+Action is emphasized by using large format for the book and handwritten verbs, which relate to the characters.

 Some close-ups of the printed book, which originally is 34x28cm large, cut and bound by me: